State Aid to Public Libraries

-In January 2007, the Library Commissioners approved an incentive payment to acknowledge the achievement of enhanced and excellent accreditation status.
+In January 2007, the Library Commissioners approved an incentive payment to acknowledge the achievement of enhanced/Silver and excellent/Gold accreditation status.
 Each level has increased expectations of local libraries in terms of funding, hours open, and programs and services offered.
 The incentive State Aid payments for

 for 2016 are as follows:

 - Gold Accreditation -- Incentive state aid payment of $400.

 - Silver Accreditation -- Incentive state aid payment of $200.

 For additional information, contact Sam Shaw